junior231/Tour_Guide_App/README.md

 ## Languages & tools
 - React
 - Material UI v5
-- React-Redux (an overkill for such a litte project but helpful for app-wide state management)
+- React-Redux (an overkill for such a little project but helpful for app-wide state management)

 ## Contributing